 Marketing Your Email Newsletter

 You will have to market your newsletter as you do pretty much everything else.
-If your goal is to build a massive email list, then you’re going to have to make readers want to sign up.
-There are several tried and true ways to go about that and below I list just a few.
+And if your goal is to build a massive email list, then you’re going to have to make readers want to sign up.
+There are several tried and true ways to go about that and below I list just a few:

 Hands down, many authors swear by this technique, after all, who doesn’t like a free book?
 Here’s how it works, an author offers a free book, readers opt-in, and boom—new subscriber.
 Don’t worry, if you have only one book out, you can always write a short prequel.
 This way you don’t feel like you’re sacrificing your work to freebie snatchers.